-Once you have applied for your chosen course, you can submit a DVD or a video link (e.g. youtube channel) audition if you are an international student and are unable to attend an audition in the UK.
+Once you have applied for your chosen course, you can submit a DVD or a video link (e.g youtube channel) audition if you are an EU or international student and are unable to attend an audition in the UK.
+Please note that a video link is preferable to a DVD and will normally result in a quicker decision.